Charpy impact test: Impact test results on low- and high-strength materials

 The impact energy of low-strength metals that do not show a change of fracture mode with temperature, is usually high and insensitive to temperature.
 For these reasons, impact tests are not widely used for assessing the fracture-resistance of low-strength materials whose fracture modes remain unchanged with temperature.
-Impact tests typically show a ductile-brittle transition for low-strength materials that do exhibit change in fracture mode with temperature such as body-centered cubic (BCC) transition metals.
+Impact tests typically show a ductile-brittle transition for high-strength materials that do exhibit change in fracture mode with temperature such as body-centered cubic (BCC) transition metals.
+Impact tests on natural materials (can be considered as low-strength), such as wood, are used to study the material toughness and are subjected to a number of issues that include the interaction between the pendulum and a specimen as well as higher modes of vibration and multiple contacts between pendulum tup and the specimen.

 Generally, high-strength materials have low impact energies which attest to the fact that fractures easily initiate and propagate in high-strength materials.
 The impact energies of high-strength materials other than steels or BCC transition metals are usually insensitive to temperature.
 High-strength BCC steels display a wider variation of impact energy than high-strength metal that do not have a BCC structure because steels undergo microscopic ductile-brittle transition.
 Regardless, the maximum impact energy of high-strength steels is still low due to their brittleness.